khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 ### (Aside: Pains and Dreams)

 Software engineers use design patterns to structure code.
-Copywriters, too, have a handful of ways to structure a pitch .
+Copywriters, too, have a handful of ways to structure a pitch.
 One of those is called "Pain Dream Fix"[^hoy].
-It consists in breaking the copy is broken into (roughly) three parts.
+It consists in breaking the copy into (roughly) three parts.

 1.
 The first one sets the stage.
 Its role is to make the reader realize that he has a deep pain.